 Angular Resolution & LAS: The ALMA primary beam is much less than the angular size of the Sun (e.g., 24" vs ~1920" in Band 6).
 The Sun therefore fills the ALMA primary beam and its sidelobes with complex emission.
 Dense snapshot uv-coverage is essential and, for accurate recovery of "absolute" brightness, total power mapping observations are also needed.
-To this end, Cycle 6 offers observations of the Sun that use a hybrid array comprised of both the fixed-station ACA 7 m antennas and the 12-m Array in configurations C43-1, -2, and -3, corresponding to angular resolutions of approximately 3.4", 1.8", and 1.2" in Band 3 and 1.5", 0.8", and 0.5" in Band 6, respectively.
+To this end, Cycle 7 offers observations of the Sun that use a hybrid array comprised of both the fixed-station ACA 7 m antennas and the 12-m Array in configurations corresponding to angular resolutions of approximately 3.4", 1.8", 1.2" and 0.92" in Band 3 (corresponding to configurations C43-1, -2, -3, & -4), approximately 1.5", 0.8", and 0.5" in Band 6 (configurations C43-1, -2, & -3), and approximately 1" & 0.7" at Band 7 (configurations C43-1 & -2).
 An angular resolution of 1" corresponds to ~730 km on the Sun.
 Fields of several arcminutes are typically mapped through mosaicking techniques, with up to 150 offset pointings relative to a PI-specified solar ephemeris that provides offset pointing coordinates and optionally corrects for differential solar rotation.
 The largest angular scales are recovered using fast-scan mapping techniques with the total power (TP) antennas to map the entire Sun with a total field of view of 2400".